paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 ### Proposed Solution

-Use a **Cloud-based architecture**, with AWS, to store the CSV files, process, and finally store the outputed Parquet files in a new location.
-The processed file will be available to be queried as a table, using AWS Athena.
-The end-user will receive a message stating if the process was succeeded or not.
+Use a **Cloud-based architecture**, with AWS, to store the CSV files, process, and finally store the outputted Parquet files in a new location.
+The processed files will be available to be queried as a table, using AWS Athena.
+The end-user will receive a message stating if the process was successful or not.

 **Our goal is to make a generic process, so it can be independent of the inputted CSV file.**